The Ultimate Guide to RV Camping in Alabama

 Considerations for Camping in Alabama

-Alabama has a trailer length limit of 28.5 feet, a motorhome length limit of 45 feet, a width limit of 8.5 feet, and a height limit of 13.5 feet.
+You’ll want to know the driving laws when you head out RV camping in Alabama.
+The state has a trailer length limit of 28.5 feet, a motorhome length limit of 45 feet, a width limit of 8.5 feet, and a height limit of 13.5 feet.
 The total length of your rig (including tow vehicle) shouldn’t exceed 57 feet.
-Trailers are required to have a safety chain and a breakaway switch and brakes if over 3000 lbs.
+Trailers are required to have a safety chain, a breakaway switch, and brakes if they’re over 3000 lbs.
 Triple towing is not allowed in the state of Alabama and passengers may not ride in trailers.

 Planning Your Itinerary